psobusiak/applover-pgf/paths/core/android.md

           - "Designs and implements local database solutions in the application using the recommended ORM (Room) or SQLite queries depending on the requirements"
           - "Uses WorkManager or similar API to schedule asynchronous operations within the app"
           - "Has in-depth knowledge of several Firebase Services, including Analytics"
+          - "Has in-depth knowledge of lifecycle callbacks and the relations between different components' lifecycles"
+          - "Has good knowledge of Gradle build files and can modify more complicated parts of the build process"
+          - "Has working knowledge of Databinding including custom BindingAdapters and binding in recycler views (e.g. with binding-collection-adapter)"
+          - "Has experience with code utilising device sensors"
         exampleCriteria:
           - criteria: "Takes responsibility for 3rd party libraries added to the project"
             examples: